-Council should access the Standard & Poor's website for an up to date list of Short Term credit ratings of all institutions.
+Refer Appendix C for definitions of credit ratings Council should access the Standard & Poor's website for an up to date list of Short Term credit ratings of all institutions.
 If any investments are downgraded such that they no longer fall within the investment policy, they will be divested as soon as practicable.

-C. Term of Investments

-Investments should be made weighing risk and future cash needs to meet Council obligations and returns.
-If a period longer than twelve months seems appropriate for a general-purpose investment, approval should be sought from the Manager Finance.

-For specific purpose investments (e.g. Deposits held by Council) longer periods could be pursued to obtain a better return, since those funds are part of Council's restricted assets and not needed in the short term.

-7. Investment Register

-An investment Register will be maintained, updated and reconciled to the ledger by the Senior Financial Services Officer or the Assistant Manager Finance each month.

-The Investment Register must include:

-- Investment date

-- Type of investment

-- Maturity date

-- Term of investment

-- Financial institution

-- Amount invested

-- Interest rate

-- Interest received

-8. Internal Controls

-The Manager Finance shall establish internal controls and processes that will ensure investment objectives are met and the investment portfolio is protected from loss, theft or inappropriate use.

-To this end, the Manager Finance shall ensure that Officers responsible for the day-to-day investment activities:

-- operate within legislative framework and the guidelines of Council's investment policy - establish, document and maintain internal procedures - are sufficiently resourced to enable the separation of duties for approved authority, execution of transactions and reporting
+C. Term of Investments Investments should be made weighing risk and future cash needs to meet Council obligations and returns.
+If a period longer than twelve months seems appropriate for a general-purpose investment, approval should be sought from the Finance Coordinator.
+For specific purpose investments (e.g. Deposits held by Council) longer periods could be pursued to obtain a better return, since those funds are part of Council's restricted assets and not required in the short term.
+7. Investment Register An investment Register will be maintained, updated and reconciled to the ledger by the Senior Financial Services Officer each month.
+The Investment Register must include: Investment dateType of investment Maturity date Term of investmentFinancial institution Amount invested Interest rate Interest received 8.
+Internal Controls The Finance Coordinator shall establish internal controls and processes that will ensure investment objectives are met and the investment portfolio is protected from loss, theft or inappropriate use.
+To this end, the Finance Coordinator shall ensure that Officers responsible for the day- to-day investment activities: operate within legislative framework and the guidelines of Council's investment policy establish, document and maintain internal procedures are sufficiently resourced to enable the separation of duties for approved authority, execution of transactions and reporting These controls should be reviewed annually or upon any extraordinary event, i.e.

-These controls should be reviewed annually or upon any extraordinary event, i.e. turnover of key personnel, the discovery of any inappropriate activity, market movement or financial institutional collapse.
+turnover of key personnel, the discovery of any inappropriate activity, market movement or financial institutional collapse.

 9. Review and Authority of Policy

-The investment policy should be amended to reflect any changes to The Act when they occur.
+The investment policy should be amended to reflect any changes to the Act when they occur.

 The policy will be reviewed every three years, or earlier as appropriate.

 10. Appendix A - Investment Type Definitions

 Cash: Short Term Instrument

-Funds are invested on overnight deposit up until 4pm each business day or in an at call account.
+Funds are invested on overnight deposit up until 4pm each business day or in an at ca account.

+Benefits:

 Ready access No fees.

 Commercial Bill - Bank Bills (BB): Short Term Instrument

 Commercial Bank Bills are highly negotiable products, which are sold at a discount to their face value.
 The relevant bank/acceptor undertakes to pay the investor the face value upon maturity.
 Bank bills in general offer a higher rate of return than bank deposits.

+Benefits:

 Highly liquid

 Able to be redeemed at any time by selling back to the bank

 Negotiable Certificate of Deposits (NCD): Short Term Instrument

-An alternative product to a Bank Bill is a Negotiable Certificate of Deposit (NCD).
-These have the same features as a Bank Bill; however a NCD can be issued to a specific maturity date, therefore providing further flexibility.
+An alternative product to a Bank Bill is a Negotiable Certificate of Deposit (NCD) These have the same features as a Bank Bill; however a NCD can be issued to a specific maturity date, therefore providing further flexibility.

+Benefits:

 Wide range of maturity dates available.

 Able to be redeemed at any time by selling back to the bank

 Term Deposit (TD): Short Term Instrument

-One of the most common types of investments, Term Deposits are offered by all Banks and are competitive, usually carrying a fixed interest rate.
+One of the most common types of investments, Term Deposits are offered by all Bank and are competitive, usually carrying a fixed interest rate.

+Benefits:

 Wide range of maturity dates available.

 Easy to plan and budget for.